jc2125/Homework-3/README.md

        (5) 7 = child 2 of parent 1            (8) 323 = child 2 of parnet 2
        (6) 838 = child 3 of parent 1          (9) 9 = child 3 of parnet 2

-        heapArray = [77,14,50,7,838,10,7001,323,9,8] <- i formatted the heapArray this way in order to visualize the tree easier for me with arrays through my program
+        heapArray = [77,14,50,7,838,10,7001,323,9,8] <- i formatted the heapArray this way in order to visualize the tree easier for me with arrays through my prograM